 Teaching Outside of the Department

-Course assistants are expected to aid faculty members in courses in which the undergraduate enrollment is too large for faculty to effectively perform all aspects of instruction.
-Course assistants may be expected to attend class, read all assigned materials, hold office hours with students, lead a discussion section, review and comment on student assignments, and recommend grades.
-Cinema and Media Studies appoints CAs to our undergraduate-only classes, such as CMST 10100: Introduction to Film, CMST 14400: Film and the Moving Image, and to other College courses with a more specialized focus such as CMST 21004: Afrofuturism, CMST 26810: Agnes Varda, and CMST 25505: The Detective Film.
+Graduate Student TAs are expected to aid faculty members in courses in which the undergraduate enrollment is too large for faculty to effectively perform all aspects of instruction.
+TAs may be expected to attend class, read all assigned materials, hold office hours with students, lead a discussion section, review and comment on student assignments, and recommend grades.
+Cinema and Media Studies appoints TAs to our undergraduate-only classes, such as CMST 10100: Introduction to Film, CMST 14400: Film and the Moving Image, and to other College courses with a more specialized focus such as CMST 21004: Afrofuturism, CMST 26810: Agnes Varda, and CMST 25505: The Detective Film.

-Students may also be appointed to mixed-level courses in the History of International Cinema sequence and the graduate-only course CMST 40000: Methods & Issues in Cinema Studies.
+Students may also be appointed to mixed-level courses in the History of International Cinema sequence and the graduate-only courses CMST 40000: Methods & Issues in Cinema Studies and CMST 40001: Methods & Issues in Media Studies.

 Graduate Student Lecturers